Devex/devex.github.io/source/_posts/2015-01-10-the-devex-newslab-using-google-docs-as-a-cms.markdown

 - Sharing and access management is fairly easy, no more email attachments!
 - Google Docs can be exported to HTML or ODF (i.e. XML), so the content can be processed by an external app
 - By using shared calendar events every person gets his personal agenda
+- There are official mobile applications from Google for editing documents or checking your calendar

 Great, what are we waiting for, let's do it!